foo-dogsquared/freebies-hunt-api/src/list.md

 - [Ubuntu](http://ubuntu.com/) | **(recommended for beginners)**

 ## IDE
+### Includes text editors and IDE that facilities putting shorter time into programming your project. | ide | #936ba7
 - [Eclipse](https://www.eclipse.org/) | Linux alternative; also has Windows version.
 - [Jetbrains](https://www.jetbrains.com/) | **(recommended)** Has an assortment of tools for different programming languages and environment; also has support for students so you can apply for an educational pack, if you're eligible.
 - [Visual Studio (IDE)](https://www.visualstudio.com/) | **(I recommend this but don't be overly reliant ;p)** Windows-only, though.